LIP-Computing/udocker_tools/README.md

 ![logo](docs/logo-small.png)

-udocker_tools contains modules and execution engines for udocker.
+This repository (udocker_tools) contains modules and execution engines for udocker.

 udocker is a basic user tool to execute simple docker containers in user space without requiring root privileges.
 Enables download and execution